nicozez/nicozez/README.md

 - 👋 Hi, I’m @nicozez!
 - 👀 I’m interested in biotechnology, mechatronics, and behavioural sciences.
 I also really like music production.
-- 🌱 I’m currently learning mechanical engineering / computer science @ Stanford.
-Specifically, product realization, systems engineering, and music technology.
+- 🌱 I’m currently studying mechanical engineering / computer science @ Stanford.
+Specifically, with an intent to focus on product realization in mechanical engineering and AI in CS.
+I also plan to minor in music technology.
-- 💞️ I’m looking to collaborate on anything to do with the intersection of animal physiology, music, neuroscience, with tech.
+- 💞️ I’m looking to collaborate on anything to do with the intersection of biology, music, and, psychology with tech.
 - 📫 nicozez@stanford.edu.

 <!---